Fivell/policies/source/sections/08-auditing_policy.md

    user.
 2. A request for an audit for specific cause must include time frame, frequency, and nature of the request.
-The request must be reviewed and approved by Datica's Privacy or Security Officer.
+The request must be reviewed and approved by Versionista's Privacy or Security Officer.
-3. A request for an audit must be approved by Datica's Privacy Officer and/or Security Officer before proceeding.
+3. A request for an audit must be approved by Versionista's Privacy Officer and/or Security Officer before proceeding.
 Under no circumstances shall detailed audit information be shared with parties without proper permissions and access to see such data.
-   - Should the audit disclose that a workforce member has accessed ePHI inappropriately, the minimum necessary/least privileged information shall be shared with Datica's Security Officer to determine appropriate sanction/corrective disciplinary action.
+   - Should the audit disclose that a workforce member has accessed ePHI inappropriately, the minimum necessary/least privileged information shall be shared with Versionista's Security Officer to determine appropriate sanction/corrective disciplinary action.
    - Only de-identified information shall be shared with Customer or Partner regarding the results of the investigative audit process.
-This information will be communicated to the appropriate personnel by Datica's Privacy Officer or designee.
-Prior to communicating with customers and partners regarding an audit, it is recommended that Datica consider seeking risk management and/or legal counsel.
+This information will be communicated to the appropriate personnel by Versionista's Privacy Officer or designee.
+Prior to communicating with customers and partners regarding an audit, it is recommended that Versionista consider seeking risk management and/or legal counsel.

 ## 8.4 Review and Reporting of Audit Findings